AustinCodingAcademy/javascript-workbook/04week/class/readme.md

 * What Is an Object?

-    - Bob Main: "An object is an object, it's the variable variable."
+    - An Object in JavaScript contains key:value pairs

+    - An object in JavaScript is surrouded by curly braces {}

+    - Arrays and Functions are also considered objects

 * What Is Scope Variable in JavaScript?